by Kevin Hosseini

 Another day we had a fire drill in the morning.
 It made me agitated.
 It rang and rang and rang.
 Now I knew that bell was for fires!
 Then I went to lunch and the bell rang again.
 I screamed.
 I thought we were having a fire.
 I yelled and yelled and yelled.
 Somebody grabbed me and held me so I couldn’t hit or kick.
 I screamed more because I thought the school was on fire.

 They called my mom to pick me up.
-I was happy I was safe.

 The bell bothered me until I was in the 6th grade.